genevate/style_guides/programming/basic.md

   - High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
   - Abstractions should not depend on details.
 Details should depend on abstractions.

-## T.R.U.E.
+## TRUE

-T.R.U.E. code not only meets today's needs but can also be changed to meet the needs of the future.
+TRUE code not only meets today's needs but can also be changed to meet the needs of the future.

 - **Transparent** - The consequences of change should be obvious in the code that is changing and in distant code that relies upon it.